ODonnellM/clickLight/README.md

 # Clicklight.js

-Clicklight is a small event driven jQuery plugin that allows images to be highlighted through the use of HTML 5 image maps and canvasing.
+Clicklight is an small event driven jQuery plugin that allows images to be highlighted through the use of HTML 5 image maps and canvasing.
 By providing a clean and open API, it is easy to use and doesn't get in the way of any project it is built into.